seantronsen/pvt/README.md

   things OpenCV in the virtual environment and reinstall the **headless** versions (e.g. `pip install opencv-contrib-python-headless`).

+- **`pyopengl-accelerate` compilation failure**: Although this is a helpful package which increases the performance of the OpenGL implementation for Python, there is no hard requirement for it to be installed.
+If you're working with a version that either has diverged from the main branch or an older version of the codebase, remove the requirement from the `pyproject.toml` file and the installation should proceed without any further errors.

 - **Issues and Debugging**: Begin your debugging process by installing this package into a fresh `conda` environment enabled with `python==3.9` as this is the version used for development.
 From here, test out the implementations